hiconic-os/hiconic.platform.reflex/README.md

 Learn how to [build your own application](./readme/getting-started/getting-started.md) with a few steps.

-Dive into a more [detailed explanation](./readme/platform-components/platform-components.md) on the components which make up a reflex platform
+[Read about](./readme/platform-components/platform-components.md) the components from which reflex applications are built.